Argentina to appeal U.S. judge's order on bond payment

-NEW YORK Argentina said on Friday it would appeal a U.S. judge's decision declaring illegal a $539 million payment the country deposited with Bank of New York Mellon Corp (BK.N) for its restructured bondholders.
+NEW YORK Argentina said on Friday it would appeal a U.S. judge's decision declaring illegal a $539 million (324.69 million pounds) payment the country deposited with Bank of New York Mellon Corp (BK.N) for its restructured bondholders.

 BNY Mellon in June obeyed a U.S. court ruling to block the $539 million interest payment on debt that was restructured following Argentina's record 2002 debt default, paving the way for the country's second default in 12 years in July.